Home

 Form your patties making sure that they are as flat as possible and a little thinner in the middle than the outside because when you grill the meat will contract so doing it this way means that the burger will contract to its desired shape rather than into something that more resembles a meatball.

-My Indian Grilled Turkey Burger Ready To Devour
+Indian Grilled Turkey Burger

 Over a hot grill, give the burgers about 6-7 minutes on each side (and don't forget to toast the inside of your burger buns).
 Build up your burger on a bed of salad but hold off on the ketchup, try mango chutney sauce, you won't be disappointed.